Hopi Dictionary/Hopìikwa Lavàytutuveni

-Hopi Dictionary: Hopìikwa Lavàytutuveni: A Hopi Dictionary of the Third Mesa Dialect with an English-Hopi Finder List and a Sketch of Hopi Grammar is an English-Hopi (Hopi: Hopílavayi) reference book published by the Dictionary Project at the Bureau of Applied Anthropology, the University of Arizona.
+Hopi Dictionary/Hopìikwa Lavàytutuveni: A Hopi–English Dictionary of the Third Mesa Dialect ([hoˈpiˌikwa laˈβajˌtɯtɯˌβɛni]) is a Hopi–English bilingual dictionary compiled by the Hopi Dictionary Project, a research team based at the Bureau of Applied Research in Anthropology at the University of Arizona.
+It was published in 1998 by the University of Arizona Press.

 Some of the Hopi community tried to prevent it from being published because they did not want non-Hopis to have access to the Hopi language, which they held to be the specific cultural heritage of their community.
 After a period of discussions and legal proceedings, the dictionary was published in 1998.

 Contents

 The dictionary has an introduction with bibliography, a guide to dictionary entries, a list of abbreviations, a 797-page Hopi-English section, a 161-page English-Hopi finder list and a 30-page grammatical sketch of the Hopi language including an explanation of the orthography used.
 The dictionary has 29,394 entries of which 23,994 are main entries and the rest cross-references.